 A vertical midline abdominal incision is made.
 The abdomen is explored and note made of any area of ischemia of the bowel or other organs.
 The small bowel is eviscerated to the right and the root of the mesentery palpated for the presence of a pulse (figure 1a).
 In figure 1b the relevant anatomy is illustrated.
 The superior mesenteric artery is exposed by dissecting parallel to it within the base of the mesentery.
 A self-retaining retractor is used for exposure purposes.
 Mesenteric venous branches and lymphatics are carefully ligated and divided.
 Silastic vessel loops are placed around the artery proximally, near the takeoff from the aorta, and distally, as well as on any side branches which should all be preserved (figure 2).
 Depending on the status of anticoagulation, additional IV heparin may be given.

-If the source of acute mesenteric ischemia is felt to be a more proximal, embolic source, then the artery may be opened transversely, so that closure is accomplished more rapidly and patch angioplasty closure avoided (figure 3a).
-If the etiology ...
+If the source of acute mesenteric ischemia is felt to be a more proximal, embolic source, then the artery may be opened transversely, so that closure is accomplished more rapidly and patch angioplasty closure avoided (figure ...